-This position is full-time and fixed-term for 5 years, or upon the completion of PhD, whichever is sooner.
-The salary offered will be within the Supporting & Specialist Academic job family, Grade 5 (£25,217 - £30,046 per annum) at starting salary to be confirmed on offer of appointment.
+This full-time post is offered on a fixed-term contract for a period of 5-years, or upon completion of PhD, whichever is sooner.
+The successful candidate is expected to commence their role on 4 January 2021.
+The salary offered will be within the Supporting & Specialist Academic job family, Grade 5 (£25,217 - £30,046 per annum) at a starting salary to be confirmed on offer of appointment.

-The appointment will be subject to the University's normal Terms and Conditions of Employment for Grades 1-5 staff, details of which can be found here.
+The appointment will be subject to the University's normal Terms and Conditions of Employment for Grade 1-5 staff, details of which can be found here.